 5.1- The Kingdom takes into consideration that the established sanitary and phytosanitary measures taken to evaluate the fitness and the risks to human or plant health or life, are taking into account the methods of risk assessment adopted by the relevant international organizations.

-5-2 The kingdom takes into account when assessing the risks of importing a product from a Member State, the scientific evidence available and production methods, appropriate sampling and tests, the extent of the spread of diseases and pests, areas free of diseases and pests, environmental conditions, quarantine to measures and other treatments, are appropriate in the exporting member state .
+5-2 The kingdom takes into account when assessing the risks of importing a product from a Member State, the scientific evidence available and production methods, appropriate sampling and tests, the extent of the spread of diseases and pests, areas free of diseases and pests in the exporting member state as well as the environmental conditions, quarantine measures and other treatments.

-5-3 The kingdom takes into account when assessing the risks and identify the measures that need to be applied to achieve the appropriate level of protection of human, animal and plant health, the economic factors, calculation of damages and losses in the event of emergence or spread of disease or pest imported, and costs of control in the territory of the importing country, and the relative effectiveness of the alternative cost methods for the control and reduction risks.
+5-3 The kingdom takes into account when assessing the risks and identifying the measures that need to be applied to achieve the appropriate level of protection of human, animal and plant health, the economic factors, calculation of damages and losses in the event of emergence or spread of disease or imported pest, and costs of control in the territory of the importing country, and the relative effectiveness of the alternative methods cost for the control and reduction of risks.

 5.4- The Kingdom shall work to minimize the negative effects on international trade to a minimum, when assessing the appropriate level of protection of human, animal or plant health.

-5-6 take into account the kingdom without prejudice to not add restrictions on trade with the SCO member states than is necessary to achieve the appropriate level of protection of human health, animal or plant, taking into account technical and economic feasibility of these measures.
+5-6 The kingdom takes into account without prejudice not add restrictions on trade with the SCO member states than what is necessary to achieve the appropriate level of protection of human health, animal or plant, taking into account the technical and economic feasibility of these measures.

-5-7 are entitled to the Kingdom of the adoption of interim measures to protect human health, animal or plant on the basis of available information relevant in cases where there is no scientific evidence sufficient, as it would seek in those circumstances to get additional information is necessary to increase the objective risk assessment and reconsider health measures and phytosanitary measures taken within a reasonable period of time.
+5-7 The Kingdom is entitled to adopt interim measures to protect human health, animal or plant on the basis of available information relevant in cases where there is no scientific evidence sufficient, as it would seek in those circumstances to get additional information that is necessary to increase the objective risk assessment and reconsider health measures and phytosanitary measures taken within a reasonable period of time.

-5-8 are entitled to the kingdom when its belief that there restrictions on exports of another Member State without the basis of the standard specifications, guidelines or recommendations to appropriate international asking them to clarify the reasons for the application of these measures and on the other party member that shows these reasons.
+5-8 The kingdom is entitled, when it believes that there are restrictions on its exports by another Member State without the standard specifications basis, guidelines or the appropriate international recommendations, to ask them to clarify the reasons for the application of these measures and the other party member should clarify the reasons.

-6-1 ensures the Kingdom adjustment to measures to protect human health, animal or plant health, according to the characteristics of the area or areas where a product arises (part or parts free of disease - the prevalence - diseases / certain pests), taking into account the spread of certain diseases or pest control programs developed by concerned international organizations with the subject.
+6-1 The Kingdom ensures the adaptation of measures to protect human health, animal or plant applied in it with the characteristics of the area or areas where a product arises (free part or parts of disease – the range of prevalence - diseases / certain pests), taking into account the spread of certain diseases or pest control programs developed by international organizations concerned with the subject.

-6-3 in the case of announcement of the presence of zones free of diseases and pests inside the kingdom, the Kingdom provides objective grounds and rationale for the importing country that supports the grounds that these areas are free or are likely to remain empty or that the spread of pests or diseases are low, for this purpose, the importing country at its request, is given the opportunity to enter the territory of the Kingdom for the purposes of inspection, testing and making any appropriate action, as the Kingdom has the right to take these same actions against other Member States.
+6-3 In case of announcing the presence of free zones of diseases and pests inside the kingdom, the Kingdom provides objective grounds and rationale for the importing country that supports the grounds that these areas are free or are likely to remain empty or that the spread of pests or diseases are low, for this purpose, the importing country at its request, is given the opportunity to enter the territory of the Kingdom for the purposes of inspection, testing and making any appropriate action, as the Kingdom has the right to take these same actions against other Member States.

 Pursuant to the provisions contained in Annex (b) the Kingdom must notify the Secretariat of the Organization of any changes in health measures and plant health and to provide information about these measures.